LeventureQys/GTCRN-Micro/README.md

 *WIP*

 - Quantized tflite files can be found in [tflite](./gtcrn_micro/models/tflite/)
-     - [Calibration data](./gtcrn_micro/models/tflite/tflite_calibration.npy) & the necessary [replacement .json](./gtcrn_micro/models/tflite/replace_gtcrn_micro.json) are there for example if you want to recreate the quantization
+     - The necessary [replacement .json](./gtcrn_micro/models/tflite/replace_gtcrn_micro.json) is there for example if you want to recreate the quantization
 ...
 - - -